sinedied/smoke/README.md

 See [some example mocks](test/mocks) to quickly get a grasp of the syntax and possibilities.

-CLI usage is quite straightforward:
+CLI usage is quite straightforward you can just run `smoke` unless you want to add some options:
 ```
 Usage: smoke [<mocks_folder>] [options]